Why You Should Wait Before Buying Big Lots Stock's Dip

 Nonetheless, BIG comes with a high level of risk as well.
 Big Lots currently has $1.82 billion in total debt, which is more than double the company’s market cap of $884.43 million.
 The discount retailer also holds just $53.72 million in cash on its balance sheet, which will undoubtedly hurt its long-term growth and profits.

 BIG is already expected to experience declines for fiscal 2023, with estimates suggesting a 0.1% decrease in revenues and a 13.8% decrease in earnings.
-Overall, the business’ fundamentals simply present too many uncertainties for the profit potential behind Big Lots stock to be worth the potential losses.7 Mid-Cap Stocks to Buy For When the Fed Gets Serious
+Overall, the business’ fundamentals simply present too many uncertainties for the profit potential behind Big Lots stock to be worth the potential losses.7 Travel Stocks That Will Benefit as Covid Restrictions End

 .